Context Heaven: The 15 Best Foreign Movies for Meaningful Language Learning

-Wanna learn a language?
+Wanna learn a foreign language?

-Yup, we’re talking movies in this post.
+Yup, we’re talking movies!

 The Polyglot and the Couch Potato: How Movies Help in Learning a Language

 This is probably the most compelling reason for why movies are effective and efficient teachers of language.
-It’s also one of the reasons why a list of vocabulary words randomly picked from thin air will never be as easy to memorize as a group of words that are clearly related.
+It’s also one of the reasons why a list of vocabulary words randomly picked from thin air will never be as easy to memorize as a group of words that are related.

 Our brains work best with meaningful context and we find it hard to memorize words that exist in a vacuum.
 That’s why teachers enrich vocabulary words with example sentences.
 They seek to give them context.
-That’s why textbooks list plenty of examples, too.
-So we can see how words, phrases and grammar rules look in action.

 15 of the Best Foreign Movies for Popcorn-popping Language Learners